Facebook Instagram Pinterest

 You can see the wooden walkway that helps you walk among the seals unharmed—they can bite

 If the smell of seals isn't enough for you, check out Cape Cross's bird population.
-That's right—this place has got it all.
+That's rightwhen it comes to places to visit in Namibia, this one has got it all.
 Seal enthusiasts, bird lovers, and anyone else with a nose for adventure (and some binoculars) will have a grand old time at Cape Cross.

 Cape Cross is only about 120 km (74 miles) from Swakopmund, so it's practically next door by Namibian standards.
-Or, if you base yourself in Desert Rendezvous like we did, you’re already about midway on the drive from Swakopmund to Cape Cross, meaning an easy 30 minutes in the car.
+Or, if you base yourself in First Group Desert Rose, you’re already about midway on the drive from Swakopmund to Cape Cross, meaning an easy 30 minutes in the car.

 7. Spitzkoppe